bjkeller/colibri-java/README.md

 - `colibri/` Java implementation
 - `doc/` Papers

-The `doc/` directory contains Daniel G�tzmann's Bachelor Thesis (in German) about this implementation.
+The `doc/` directory contains Daniel Goetzmann's Bachelor Thesis (in German) about this implementation.
 In addition, a paper by Christian Lindig explains the idea how to use formal concept analysis to mine data for rules and exceptions from these rules.
 The implementation provides